Architecture of Hungary: Transylvania (current Romania)

 It was here that the Renaissance developed its most peculiar image, which was formed after Italian designs, under the direction of the regal centre.
 The mecenatura has intensified the building mood.
 The cinquecento felt its effects between 1530–70, from this period the Gherla Castle, The Humanist dwelling house of Adrianus Wolphard in Cluj-Napoca, the southern wing of Bethlen Castle in Vințu de Jos, the Palace of Mănăstirea.

 From the second half of the 16th century the late Renaissance, which started with castle construction (Oradea Castle, Făgăraș Castle, Șimleu Silvaniei Castle, István Kokas's house in Cluj-Napoca) is counted.
 The stone carving of the Cluj-Napoca School was established, which can be monitored for 150 years for orders and operations throughout Transylvania.

 The architecture of the 17th century coincides with the flower age of Transylvania, huge castle buildings, royal palaces were built, which also served as a model (Váradi pentagonal interior castle, Medieșu Aurit Castle, Iernut Castle and Ineu Castle).

 In the second half of the 17th century, construction sites of national importance stopped, senior palaces were built instead of castles, like the Bethlen Castle in Sânmiclăuș, which was based on the own designs of Miklós Bethlen.
 At the late of the 17th century the Transylvanian floral Renaissance was founded, which was manifested primarily in decorative design.
 Most falls in the 18th century, the last appeared in the stone carving work of Dávid Sipos in Chidea.

 Ottoman-Islamic architecture in Hungary

-Apart from Spain, there are hardly any European countries in which Muslim memories complement the range of architectural styles.
-This is why special attention is paid to these works of art, although not of outstanding value, which are still available in Hungary.

-The Turks built only where no suitable, usable old building was available, or a new type of building was needed due to their culture.
-That wasn't much quantitatively.